 What Is the Jewish Component of the Camp?

-For our younger campers, we have a dedicated period each week to focus on Jewish culture and explore the significance of Jewish traditions in their lives.
+For our younger campers, we have a dedicated period each session to focus on Jewish culture and explore the significance of Jewish traditions in their lives.
 Through our program, we hope to foster a deeper understanding and appreciation of Jewish values while creating a fun and memorable summer experience for all our campers.

 Does My Child Have To Have a Strong Jewish Background To Attend and Feel Comfortable at Camp Grossman?